alloy-rs/core/crates/primitives/README.md

 ### Usage

 This library has straightforward, basic, types.
 Usage is correspondingly simple.
-Please consult [the documentation](docs) for more information.
+Please consult [the documentation][docs] for more information.

 [docs]: https://docs.rs/ethers-types/latest/ethers-types/